 Certificates of completion w/seat time

 The MOST Center is an initiative of the Environmental Finance Center (EFC) at the University of Maryland School of Architecture, Planning and Preservation.
 Founded in 1992, the EFC is part of a network of university-based centers across the country that works to advance finance solutions to local environmental challenges.
 EFC’s goal is to protect natural resources by strengthening the capacity of local decision-makers to analyze environmental problems, develop effective methods of financing environmental efforts, and build consensus to catalyze action.

-MOST is supported by an Innovative Nutrient and Sediment Reduction (INSR) grant from the U.S. Environmental Protection Agency and administered by the National Fish and Wildlife Foundation (NFWF).
+MOST was made possible by an Innovative Nutrient and Sediment Reduction (INSR) grant from the U.S. Environmental Protection Agency and administered by the National Fish and Wildlife Foundation (NFWF).
 The US Environmental Protection Agency’s (EPA) Chesapeake Bay Program (CBP) has a long-standing partnership, through a cooperative agreement, with the National Fish and Wildlife (NFWF) to provide direct financial support to accomplish both:

 - The Small Watershed Grant (SWG) program that promotes community-based efforts to develop conservation strategies to protect and restore the diverse natural resources of the Chesapeake Bay.